mlflow/mlflow/docs/source/models.rst

 """""""""""""""""""""""
 The input column types are checked against the signature.
 MLflow will perform safe type conversions if necessary.
 Generally, only upcasts (e.g. integer -> long or float -> double) are considered to be safe.
-If the types can not be made compatible, MLflow will raise an error.
+If the types cannot be made compatible, MLflow will raise an error.

 How To Log Models With Signature
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~